-Whenever you come home a bundle of squash, this is the best, purest way you can distill it.
-(And then in about a month, when we're overrun, it will still be a happy way to dispense with lots of them at once.)
+Whenever you come home with a bundle of squash, this is the best, purest way you can distill it.
+(And when we're overrun, it will still be a happy way to dispense with lots of them at once.)
 It turns out zucchini wants to be butter.
 Grated fine, it cooks down quickly, pooling into a soft, freckly green pile.
 Spread it on toast in place of actual butter.
 Cake a thick layer in a sandwich with salted tomatoes or soft cheese.
 Sauce a grilled pizza.
 Consider it a side dish.
 Or just eat a big heap of it, right out of the pan, like we did.
 Recipe from Jennie Cook via The Kitchn. —Genius Recipes

-zucchini or assorted summer squash (feel free to use less or add extra -- cooking times will vary)
+zucchini or assorted summer squash (feel free to use less or add extra—cooking times will vary)

-minced shallots, garlic, or combination of both
+minced shallots, garlic cloves, or combination of both

 Coarsely grate the zucchini.
 Let it drain in a colander for 3 to 4 minutes or until you are ready to begin cooking.
 To hasten cooking time, squeeze the water out of the zucchini by wringing it in a clean cloth towel.

 In a deep skillet, heat the olive oil/butter.
 Sauté the shallots or garlic briefly.
 Add the zucchini and toss.
 Cook and stir over medium to medium-high heat until the zucchini reaches a spreadable consistency, about 15 minutes.
 If you scorch the bottom, turn the flame down!
 (And scrape those delicious bits into the butter for added flavor—you can splash in a little water to help deglaze the pan.)
 The zucchini will hold its bright green color and slowly caramelize into a nice vegetable jam.